 It looks like LHR’s management, BAA, have done everything to make your average flyer enjoy the experience of visiting it.
 From the latest shiny terminal, T5, to all the duty free shops to the enormous parking spaces, to it’s connectivity to London’s local transport systems to the clean cool waiting lounges, it looks like considerable effort and thought has been put to the whole thing.

 Compare that to IGI T3, India’s latest attempt at proving it is ready to play at center court.
 It does not bode well that its previous attempt was the Commonwealth Games.
-We all know how WELL that turned out for India.
+We all know how that turned out.

-But I love the IGI T3 because it’s motto (and keep in mind the T3 management does not realize it) is ‘Get the average traveler want to leave it as soon as possible and make it easy for him to get to his goal’.
+But I love the IGI T3 because it’s motto (and keep in mind the T3 management does not realise it) is ‘Get the average traveller to want to leave it as soon as possible for here’.
 Nobody really wants you there.
 And I am speaking for the folks who work there and manage it along with the people who pass hurriedly through it .
 But in chasing this subconscious goal they are doing something BAA should maybe learn too : There are some services and institutions that best serve their customers by making the service experience of it shorter and briefer.

 Think a hospital, police station, the voting experience or calling to resolve a billing dispute with your mobile operator.
 This is not the visit The Louvre or the new Apple store.
 Lingering is an option most will pass for the earlier mentioned places.

 So do do make it easy.